I said Psalm 91 as a daily prayer when I lived with very severe Myalgic Encephalomyelitis.

-I was willing to train my mind to say Psalm 91 daily as a prayer for strength and a prayer for protection.
+I trained my mind to say the personalized Psalm 91 each day as a prayer for strength and a prayer for protection.

 Saying this psalm prayer was part of my commitment to developing the belief that - on some level - I am, and can never be other than, safe.